Siberian Huskies & Sled Dog Racing in NZ Blog

 July last year I re-connected with the Central Territories Siberian Husky Club (CTSHC) and joined them at a training day in Waitarere Forest, north of Levin.

-Living where I do, this meant being on the road by 5am Saturday morning to reach the meet up point at 6am, then a 10-15 minute drive into the middle of the forest to a small open area.read more
+Living where I do, this meant being on the road by 5am Saturday morning to reach the meet up point at 6am, then a 10-15 minute drive into the middle of the forest to a small open area.
+Three teams were there . .read more

 Thanks for signing up to follow my adventures in capturing the essence of the Siberian Husky dogs and Sled Dog Racing in NZ.